George Rhoads: Audiokinetic ball machine sculptures

 Rhoads created his first rolling ball machine in the late 1950s.

 In the 1960s, Rhoads began experimenting with kinetic sound-producing metal sculptures.
 As he described these early machines, "You have a whole range of things happening in succession.
 Little balls rolling down a track are the motive power that hits a hammer that hits a xylophone bar or blows a whistle."
 After seeing an exhibit of Rhoads' ball machines in Greenwich Village, the sculptor Hans Van de Bovenkamp hired him to invent devices to use in his metal fountains.
 Eventually, Rhoads began creating fountains of his own.

-Rhoads continued to develop his audio-kinetic sculptures and his work gained national prominence after being fshown on The David Frost Show and Today.
+Rhoads continued to develop his audio-kinetic sculptures and his work gained national prominence after being shown on The David Frost Show and Today.
 In the early 1970s, the shopping mall magnate David Bermant commissioned him to build audiokinetic sculptures for his shopping centers in Rochester, New York, and Hamden, Connecticut, and for years afterward continued to promote and sell Rhoads' work.

 Rhoads' sculptures became known for their precise clockwork-like mechanisms governed by weight and timing while still maintaining the appearance of spontaneity and randomness.
 He promoted the concept that the machine itself was a work of art, and his pieces were designed to demystify machinery and stimulate viewer reaction.
 Modernist sculptor and Professor Emeritus at Princeton University, James Seawright, said of Rhoads' sculptures: "they embody almost every basic element of machinery, combined in a bewildering variety of ways.
 There's a level of mechanical genius behind inventing complex mechanisms."

 In response to the growing number of commissions, Rhoads partnered Robert McGuire to create his sculptures at RockStream Studios in Ithaca, New York.
 The studio and Rhoads' whimsical sculptures were later featured in an episode of the American children's television series, Mister Rogers' Neighborhood.